Noxtibe/noxtibe.github.io/index.md

 ---
 layout: default
 title: Home
-permalink : /
+permalink: /
 ---

 # Welcome to My Website

 This is the home page.
 Use the navigation bar to explore the site.